gergelyk/prog-lang-usability/src/overloadbytype.md

-# Dispatching by Types of the Arguments
+# Distinguish Types of the Arguments

 **Objective**: Define a fucntion that: